| Dreamshare, an interactive, peer-led, moderated

 language very unlike your own at times, both when posting your own dreams and

+when reading the dreams and comments of others.
 We encourage people not to censor themselves when relating dreams here.
 We

 understand that dreams often involve situations, issues, and images that may be